-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%
+40%Full Period Mark Weight - 100%-50% Examination Mark Weight - 0%-50%

 Students are taught theory and then given an opportunity to apply newly acquired skills in practical sessions.
 In practical sessions, mentors assist students to apply concepts.
 Students work in small groups of twenty-five.
 This provides the opportunity to learn from one another.
 MAPS also develops students' computer skills.
 Computer literacy is presented by computer specialists.